 Breakfast.
 The most important meal of the day… or so I’ve been told all my life.
 In Spain, that’s not the case.
 In fact, it’s the furthest thing from the truth here.
-My recent move to Spain for a cultural immersion program to learn Spanish opened my eyes to the eating habits of another culture.
+My time living abroad in Spain for a cultural immersion program to learn Spanish opened my eyes to the eating habits of another culture.
 Could it be that everything I’ve been taught about food all my life is A LIE (cue dramatic music)???
 Not at all.
 There’s no need for you to up and completely change your eating habits but it’s worth taking a closer look at how you start your morning off, food-wise.
 When traveling, it helps to adapt to the eating habits of the country you’re visiting to enhance your experience.

 “But why?
 I always have eggs for breakfast and if I don’t have eggs for breakfast, I’ll just die of hunger!“